Sign up to learn more about our innovative peacemaking and healing work.

 Our community members—that we call Peacemakers—make video campaigns that join with word-of-mouth, trauma-informed messaging to change the tide of violence in their community.

 Headquartered in Baltimore City, Maryland, Wisdom Projects (officially, Wisdom Projects, Inc. doing-business-as the Baltimore Wisdom Project) is a 15-year-old secular 501(c)(3) nonprofit organization (EIN: 27-1060325) committed to peace, safety, and equality for low-income youth and families.
-We make and change policies and practices on a grassroots level within marginalized communities to prevent violence, and end inequality.
+We make and change policies and practices on a grassroots level within marginalized communities to prevent violence, elevate behavioral wellness, and end inequality.

-The people enrolled in our six programs receive training in de-escalation, trauma informed care, conflict resolution, and restorative justice as they become Community Health Workers that we call "Peacemakers."
-The Peacemakers then make and disseminate anti-violence campaigns by word-of-mouth in their homes, schools, and on the streets as well as by video in their online or social media networks.
-They also co-lead a variety of kinds of mediations.
+The older youth and adult Peacemakers then make and disseminate anti-violence campaigns for themselves and others by word-of-mouth in their homes, schools, and on the streets as well as by video in their online or social media networks.
+They also co-lead a variety of mediations.

-We help people most affected by violence, incarceration, and inequality become trained, grassroots public health leaders in their neighborhoods so they do the work of making their communities safe by and for themselves.
+We help people most affected by violence, incarceration, and inequality become trained, grassroots public health advocates and leaders in their neighborhoods so they do the work of making their communities safe by and for themselves.

 We practice community organizing, community education, and community healing with a holistic, disability-conscious understanding.
 Peacemaking through life science, environmental justice, and literacy are key within our mission.

-Our work has eliminated homicides and suicides among enrollees, and drastically reduced rates of domestic violence, eviction, and gun possession, while uplifting community members' coping skills with PTSD, poverty, anxiety, and depression.
 Visit the Impact page of our website for video testimonials from community members' campaigns, as well as data about our outcomes, and information about how we measure our success.

 Currently, we are in the sixth year of a long-term community healing project in East Baltimore with residents of 6 low-income housing projects as the official Educational and Health Services Partner of the McKim Center.